Nicholas Alexandrovich, Tsesarevich of Russia: Death

 Until 1865, Nicholas was thought to have a strong constitution.
 During a tour in southern Europe, he contracted an ailment that was initially incorrectly diagnosed as rheumatism.
 Nicholas's symptoms at that time included back pain and a stiff neck, as well as sensitivity to noise and light.
 He thought little of his ailments, however, and continued his tour in Italy.

-His health rapidly worsened, and he was sent to Southern France, but this move brought him no improvement.
+His health rapidly worsened, and he was sent to Southern France.
+This move brought him no improvement.
 It was eventually determined that he was suffering from cerebro-spinal meningitis, and it was speculated that this illness of his was caused by a previous accident in a wrestling match, in which Nicholas participated and was thrown down.
 In the spring of 1865, Nicholas continued to decline, and he died on 24 April 1865, at the Villa Bermond in Nice, France.

-On his deathbed, Nicholas expressed the wish that his fiancée become the bride of his younger brother and future tsarevich, Alexander.
-He "raised his right hand and took Sasha's [Alexander's] hand... and seemed to be reaching for Princess Dagmar's with his left."
+On his deathbed, Nicholas expressed the wish that his fiancée become the bride of his younger brother and future Tsarevich, Alexander.
+He "raised his right hand and took Sasha's [Alexander's] hand ... and seemed to be reaching for Princess Dagmar's with his left."
 In 1866, Alexander and Dagmar married.

 Nicholas's death at the early age of 21 thoroughly devastated his mother, who was said to have pored obsessively over all aspects of Nicholas's life.
 Empress Maria never recovered from his death.